d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 As before we add a small offset $\epsilon > 0$ to prevent division by zero.
 One of the major benefits of using layer normalization is that it prevents divergence.
 After all, ignoring $\epsilon$, the output of the layer normalization is scale independent.
 That is, we have $\mathrm{LN}(\mathbf{x}) \approx \mathrm{LN}(\alpha \mathbf{x})$ for any choice of $\alpha \neq 0$.
 This becomes an equality for $|\alpha| \to \infty$ (the approximate equality is due to the offset $\epsilon$ for the variance).

-Another advantage of the layer normalization is that it doesn't depend on the minibatch size.
+Another advantage of the layer normalization is that it does not depend on the minibatch size.
 It is also independent of whether we are in training or test regime.
 In other words, it is simply a deterministic transformation that standardizes the activations to a given scale.
 This can be very beneficial in preventing divergence in optimization.
 We skip further details and recommend the interested reader to consult the original paper.

 ### Batch Normalization During Prediction